 1. Houses of Parliament from the South Bank

-This is a fantastic location to bag a load of London icons for your gallery.
-The Houses of Parliament and Big Ben look great from the South Bank, and you can cross Westminster Bridge for a close up (plus look back to capture the London Eye and South Bank).
-While here, why not take a flight on the London Eye for some panoramic pictures of London.
+Make the most out of this fantastic location and bag a load of London icons for your Instagram feed or photo album.
+The Houses of Parliament and Big Ben look striking from the South Bank, and you can cross Westminster Bridge for a close up (plus look back to capture the London Eye and South Bank).
+While here, take a flight on the London Eye for some panoramic pictures of London.

 2. St Paul's from Millennium Bridge